Goinghome22/Matt-s-Project/6 month/README.md

   - Flowcharts, algorithm design (FigJam), SOC project plan, and role research
   foundation deck, linkedin profile, resume, IDP, feedback summary, project plan, job description, project board https://www.linkedin.com/in/matthew-rich-15910a196/   https://github.com/Goinghome22   https://docs.google.com/document/d/16YaTse_WIO19zznnRmGVpRbD16IVOnnjY0PCPaQjZ8Q/edit?tab=t.0
+Semester 3: Project Work, specifically course rubric requirements where some of them were actually components of my project.
+For example, some of the rubric requirements such as documentation, implementation, incident response plans, and security reports that I completed tie in to my main project and not just regular coursework.
+I did not really dive in hands on yet with wazuh and parrot os as I just have it set up right now, but what I did focus on a lot this semester was just trying to get familiar with them as much as possible and doing some troubleshooting and practicing exercises for myself so I can learn the basics and understand a little bit of how they work.
+Now that I did that, I want to continue to learn and grow with these applications and eventually use them for my actual project; my simulation.
 ## Highlights

 - Unix command-line mastery tied to real projects